Heratiki/altlas/dev_plan.md

 - Backward compatibility must be maintained for all critical components
 - Refactoring should preserve behavior and interfaces of existing systems
 - Each change should be isolated and reversible if unexpected issues arise
+- The rich UI display now shows an estimated total time to 100% completion based on current progress and elapsed time.

 This conservative approach ensures that the evolution of AltLAS builds on our working foundation rather than risking destabilization of functioning components.
 All developers should verify that their changes integrate seamlessly with the existing codebase before merging.